-Delete: Permanently delete the active unit.

-Alert: The unit will fortify, but will alert the player when an opposing unit enters its line of sight.

-Swap Units: When two or more units occupy the same tile, use this button to change the active selection.
-You can also use the Up and Down Directional buttons.

-MOVEMENT

-During a game of Civilization VI, much of your time will be spent moving units around the world.
+Delete: Permanently delete the active unit and receive a small amount of gold in return.
+MOVEMENT During a game of Civilization VI, much of your time will be spent moving units around the world.
 You'll be marching your military units off to discover the land or to fight with your neighbors.
 Your Builders will be moving to new tiles to improve terrain.
 Your Settlers will be moving to good locations on which to build new cities.
 The following are rules about moving land and naval units.
 Air units have their own special rules; since they don't occur until late in the game, they're in "Advanced Strategy."

-HOW TO ORDER A UNIT TO MOVE

-left stick & X button

-When a unit is selected and the "Move Mode" Action button is engaged using the left stick you can move a unit anywhere on the map by panning the selection highlight and pressing X button.

-LEGAL AND ILLEGAL MOVES

-If the location is illegal for the unit, you will be unable to issue the order (for example, trying to move onto a Mountain hex).
+HOW TO ORDER A UNIT TO MOVE LEFT STICK & A BUTTON When a unit is selected and the "Move Mode" Action button is engaged using the Left Stick you can move a unit anywhere on the map by panning the selection highlight and pressing "A".
+LEGAL AND ILLEGAL MOVES If the location is illegal for the unit, you will be unable to issue the order (for example, trying to move onto a Mountain hex).
 If the location is legal, your unit will move to the target hex as long as the unit has movement points remaining.
 If the unit is out of movement points, the order will queue until the next turn, when it will move automatically.

-MULTIPLE-TURN MOVE ORDERS

-If the unit requires multiple turns to reach the location, it will pick the shortest route and proceed on its way.
+MULTIPLE-TURN MOVE ORDERS If the unit requires multiple turns to reach the location, it will pick the shortest route and proceed on its way.
 It will continue to move each turn until it gets to the assigned spot.
 If it becomes impossible for the unit to reach its assigned location - say, because exploration reveals that the tile is across the ocean and the moving unit can't embark, or perhaps because another unit has sat down in the target location - the unit will stop and request new orders.
 You can change a unit's orders at any time by selecting the unit and either giving it new orders, or by selecting the "Cancel Orders" action.

-MOVEMENT POINTS

-All mobile units have a certain number of "Movement Points" (MPs) that they can expend on movement every turn.
+MOVEMENT POINTS All mobile units have a certain number of "Movement Points" (MPs) that they can expend on movement every turn.
 Once they've expended those MPs, they can't move any more until the next turn (except for a few very special units that are carried by other units).
 Most early land units have 2 MPs; cavalry and naval units have more.

-EXPENDING MOVEMENT POINTS

-Units expend MPs to enter tiles.
+EXPENDING MOVEMENT POINTS Units expend MPs to enter tiles.
 The terrain of the tile a unit is entering determines the MP cost of the move.
 In other words, it doesn't cost anything to leave your current tile; the MP cost is determined by the tile you're entering.
 See the terrain rules for details on MP costs, but generally, open terrain like Grassland and Plains costs 1 MP to enter, while Woods and Rainforest costs 2.
 It also expends 3 MP's to cross a river (unless a bridge is there).
 Once the unit has expended all of its MPs, or the hex they're moving into requires more MPs than the unit has remaining, it must stop moving.

-ROADS

-Roads reduce or remove the movement penalty for a unit's movement cost in friendly, neutral, or enemy territory.
+ROADS Roads reduce or remove the movement penalty for a unit's movement cost in friendly or neutral territory.
 If the unit moves from one tile containing a road into another tile containing a road, the unit will expend just a fraction of the normal cost to move.
 As long as the unit has any MPs left, it can continue to move along the road.